-For most people, there’s nothing better than a nice hot shower or warm relaxing bath at the end of busy day.
-This luxury comes courtesy of your water heater, and unless there’s something wrong with it, chances are you probably don’t give much thought about it.
+For most people, there’s nothing better than a nice hot shower or a warm relaxing bath at the end of a busy day.
+This luxury comes courtesy of your water heater, and unless there’s something wrong with it, chances are you probably don’t give much thought to it.
 However, if you’d prefer not to step out of bed one morning to a puddle of water and have to use a flotation device to navigate through your home, a little attention may be in order.

 It’s important to inspect and maintain your water heater to prevent water damage from water heater leaks.

-- Your water heater will typically be located along an exterior wall, near gas and water supply lines, in a closet, in the basement, or in your garage.
+- Your water heater will typically be located along an exterior wall, near gas and water supply lines, in a closet, in the basement, or your garage.